-- Are students told how they wil be evaluated and given the grading scale?
+- Are students told how they will be evaluated and given the grading scale?

-You may need to introduce procedures related to recess, assemblies, guest speakers, substitute teachers, field trips, fire drills, teacher leaving the room, etc. List other procedures that are needed.
+You may need to introduce procedures related to recess, assemblies, guest speakers, substitute teachers, field trips, fire drills, teacher leaving the room, use of cell pnoes and other electronic devices, etc. List other procedures that are needed.